MuratKorkmaz0/Android-Studio/README.md

-#Android Studio
+# Android Studio

-#Initially, I coded these studies to learn them myself.
+#### Initially, I coded these studies to learn them myself.
 Maybe I wanted to share what I thought others could work for.

 ![android](https://user-images.githubusercontent.com/59292099/115397765-1fefd880-a1ef-11eb-9006-d47d5389571b.png)

-ET1 (Screen Design1)
+* ET1 (Screen Design1)
-ET2 (Screen Design2)
+* ET2 (Screen Design2)
-ET3 (Screen Design3)
+* ET3 (Screen Design3)

-Ekran Tasarmı (Screen Design1)
+* Ekran Tasarmı (Screen Design1)

-KontrollereErisim (Access to Controls)
+* KontrollereErisim (Access to Controls)

-LinearLayout 1
+* LinearLayout 1
-LinearLayout 2
+* LinearLayout 2

-MuApp- Android Music app.
+### MuApp- Android Music app.
 In-app designs are mine, there are no ready-made UI products.(The application is not ready to use.)

-SqlLite Application- The application that keeps the white goods brands in its database.
+### SqlLite Application- The application that keeps the white goods brands in its database.
 The language of application is Turkish.

-Table Layout
+* Table Layout
-Table Layout2
+* Table Layout2

-//Good codings.
+### Good codings.